 The English anthology contains contributions from almost 100 Danish and international authors, researchers, philosophers, artists and architects, including Bruno Latour, Donna Haraway, Peter Weibel, Greta Thunberg, Björk, Connie Hedegaard, Minik Rosing, Carsten Jensen, Josefine Klougart, SUPERFLEX and Tomás Saraceno.

 The Architecture Biennale in Venice

-The Danish Architecture Center has been appointed by the Ministry of Culture Denmark as commissioner of the official Danish submission to the 17th International Venice Biennale of Architecture.
-The project is sponsored by Realdania, the Ministry of Culture Denmark, and the Danish Arts Foundation’s Committee for Architecture Grants and Project Funding.
+The Danish Architecture Center has been appointed by the Ministry of Culture as commissioner for the official Danish contribution to the 17th International Architecture Biennale in Venice – La Biennale di Venezia.